This Hello World tutorial shows you how to create a Hello World web application using the Uniface IDE.

 - Click Design Layout to go to the Design Layout worksheet.

-- Compile the project.
+- Compile and test the component.

 This runs the component in Uniface's pre-configured web server environment.
 When the request for the URL is received, Uniface uses the component definitions and default script to generate the HTML page that is displayed in the browser.